 The average compound growth rate for the gross profit is consistent with that of sales.
 Furthermore, for all the CGUs a 1% terminal growth rate has been applied.

 Impairment charges

-result in any impairments being recognized.
+The impairment testing performed in 2016 and 2015 did not result in any impairments being recognized.